 Energy Storage Permitting Guidebook

-Commercial and residential energy storage systems can offer relief to grids and provide end users with lower energy costs and backup power during outages.
-However, installing these on-site, behind-the-meter energy resources is hampered by a lack of uniform local permitting and approval processes.
+Small-scale commercial and residential energy storage systems of less than 1 megawatt, offer relief to the grid, lower energy costs and supply backup power, while reducing greenhouse gas emissions.
+However, installing these resources is hampered by inconsistent local permitting and approval processes.

 Energy Storage Guidebook